probonopd/CircleNetboot/README.md

 # CircleNetboot

 Builds of https://github.com/rsta2/circle/tree/master/sample/38-bootloader.
-This can be useful to test and debug builds of [Circle](https://github.com/rsta2/circle/) based firmware such as 8MiniDexed](https://github.com/probonopd/MiniDexed/).
+This can be useful to test and debug builds of [Circle](https://github.com/rsta2/circle/) based firmware such as [MiniDexed](https://github.com/probonopd/MiniDexed/) during the development cycle without the need for swapping SD cards.

 ## Usage